-Program are effective January 1, 2022.
+Program are effective January 1, 2023.

-can change this Plan.
-The Plan Sponsor also reserves the right to interpret the

-Plan's coverage and meaning in the exercise of its sole discretion.
+and the provisions of the Cleveland Clinic Welfare Benefits Plan Document, including the contract, the Plan Document will prevail.
+No oral interpretations can change this Plan.
+The Plan Sponsor also reserves the right to interpret the Plan's coverage and meaning in the exercise of its sole discretion.
 The decisions of the Plan Administrator, Claims Administrator and Appeals Administrator, as applicable, shall be final and conclusive with respect to all questions relating to the Plan.